MicrosoftDocs/azure-docs/articles/quotas/how-to-guide-monitoring-alerting.md

 For the created alerts, an action group can be established to automate quota increases.
 By utilizing existing action groups, users can invoke the Quota API to automatically increase quotas wherever possible, eliminating the need for manual intervention.

-Refer the following link for detailed instructions on how to utilize functions to call the Quota API and request additional quota
+Refer the following link for detailed instructions on how to utilize functions to call the Quota API and request for more quota

-Github link to call [Quota API](https://github.com/allison-inman/azure-sdk-for-net/blob/main/sdk/quota/Microsoft.Azure.Management.Quota/tests/ScenarioTests/QuotaTests.cs)
+GitHub link to call [Quota API](https://github.com/allison-inman/azure-sdk-for-net/blob/main/sdk/quota/Microsoft.Azure.Management.Quota/tests/ScenarioTests/QuotaTests.cs)

-Use `Test_SetQuota()` code to write a Azure functions to set the Quota.
+Use `Test_SetQuota()` code to write a Azure function to set the Quota.

 ## Query using Resource Graph Explorer

 Using [Azure Resource Graph](../governance/resource-graph/overview), Alerts can be [Managed programatically]()../azure-monitor/alerts/alerts-manage-alert-instances#manage-your-alerts-programmatically) where you can query your alerts instances and analyze your alerts to identify patterns and trends.
 For Usages, the **QuotaResources** table in [Azure Resource Graph](../governance/resource-graph/overview) explorer provides **usage and limit/quota data** for a given resource x region x subscription.
-Customers will be able to query usage and quota data across multiple subscriptions with Azure Resource Graph queries.
+Customers can query usage and quota data across multiple subscriptions with Azure Resource Graph queries.

 As a **prerequisite**, users must have at least a **Contributor** role for the subscription.